oxygenxml/wsaccess-javascript-sample-plugins/README.md

 Each of the folders in this repository is a sample plugin which use this technology to alter different behaviors in Oxygen.
 So if you take each of these folders, copy it to the **OXYGEN_INSTALL_DIR/plugins** folder and start Oxygen, the plugin will start to work.

+The sample plugin **OpenSaveXSLTFilter** applies an XSLT filter file called "open.xsl" when the XML document is opened and an XSLT filter file called "save.xsl" when the XML document is saved to disk.

 The sample plugin **OpenInTerminalProjectContextualAction** adds to the Oxygen Project contextual menu an action called "Show in Terminal" which opens a command console in the currently selected Project folder.
 The action only works for now on Mac OSX.

 The sample plugin **performAuthorActionOnProjectResources** (compatible with Oxygen 19.1 and newer) adds an action to the Oxygen Project contextual menu.
 The action invokes an Author action from Oxygen for all the selected files.